Sumalyo/benchmarkFASER/README.md

       }
     }
 ```
 The offline reconstruction software [calypso](https://gitlab.cern.ch/faser/calypso) was recompiled with support for handling compressed events and tested.
-It performed quite smoothly with compressed files passed as input with only an increase of about 1.5% time due to decompression.
+It performed quite smoothly with compressed files passed as input.

-## Conclusion
+## High Event Rate Tests
-The viability of the Compression Engine could only be determined by high event rate tests.
+The viability of the Compression Engine could only be determined by high event rate tests on the full FASER DAQ system.
 This was planned in the final days of the project.
 The Compression Engine would be subjected to a calibration LED Random Trigger, simulating conditions during proton-proton collisions in the LHC.
 The code was compiled on a spare production server and hooked to the FASER TDAQ system.
 The module published metrics indicating the compression ratio, the number of events received and sent out, and the internal queue size.
 The event rate was also monitored.
 The objective was to verify that there were no bottlenecks due to compression and that the module dropped no events.
-The trigger setup for the experiment would be as shown.

 | ![TriggerDashboard](https://sumalyo.github.io/benchmarkFASER/FASERImages/triggersetup.png) |
 |:--:|